Plan Your Maryland Vacation

 Between Maryland’s burgeoning wine world, our killer craft breweries and emerging distilleries - we’ve got the goods to quench any thirst.
 Don’t believe us?
 Check out our amazing lineup of beer and wine events across the state.
 Another tip for the craft beer lover, plan your trip during FeBREWary in Maryland.
 This special month celebrating Maryland's craft beer is the perfect time for a beer lover's getaway.

 If your passion for sports runs traditional or to the extreme, Maryland’s sporting landscape runs the gamut.
 Here are just a few good reasons sports in Maryland are must-see events.
 Annapolis is the sailing capital of the world and Maryland is the home to the fastest growing sport, Lacrosse, and not to mention elite college basketball.
-Crowds gather for the chance to see the University of Maryland Terrapins men's and woman's basketball teams play at the Xfinity Center in Prince George's County.
-We're home to stars in many major sports with two NFL teams, the Baltimore Ravens and the Washington Redskins, one MLB team, the Baltimore Orioles and another, Washington Nationals, just an easy ferry ride from the National Harbor, six minor league baseball teams and the second leg of the Triple Crown, the Preakness Stakes, one of horse racing's biggest events.
-Maryland is home to all of these and much, much more, making it a veritable heavyweight in the arena of sporting star power.
+We're home to stars in many major sports with two NFL teams, the Baltimore Ravens and the Washington Redskins, one MLB team, the Baltimore Orioles and another, Washington Nationals, just an easy ferry ride from the National Harbor and the second leg of the Triple Crown, the Preakness Stakes, one of horse racing's biggest events.

 Maryland’s casinos offer up non-stop entertainment and excitement.
 Whether you like to play the slots, spin the roulette wheel, consider yourself a card sharp or prefer to watch others play a little poker, Maryland’s casinos have got your game!
 And if you’re tired of the tables, Maryland’s casinos bring in some of the best bands and comedians in their state-of-the-art performance venues-- even grab a bite prepared by a celebrity chef.
 Maryland casinos are always a big win!